 Not every company has a vast IT operation.
-This might involve a data center with business servers, network switches and equipment, storage -- and the related IT service management staff needed to run it.
+This might involve a data center with business servers (opens in new tab), network switches (opens in new tab) and equipment, storage -- and the related IT service management staff (opens in new tab) needed to run it.
 Yet, with the emergence of cloud computing for storage and web-based software, the concept of outsourcing the computing power itself to the cloud became viable.

-Known as Infrastructure-as-a-Service (or IaaS), the idea is to move most of the complexity of IT involving servers, storage and networking and move that out to the cloud where it is managed by a third party.
+Known as Infrastructure-as-a-Service (or IaaS) (opens in new tab), the idea is to move most of the complexity of IT involving servers, storage and networking and move that out to the cloud where it is managed by a third party.
 In essence, IaaS gives you access to a data center in the cloud, although there are some important things to know about how this actually works.

 History if IaaS